 FAST FACTS: Eye Pain

-Eye pain and visual impairments can be associated with serious health issues for older adults, including limitations in physical activity, impaired mobility, and poor balance, which can lead to falls, fractures, etc. Assessment of common eye conditions in older adults is crucial to assist in having positive outcomes.
+Eye pain and visual damages can be associated with serious health issues for older adults, including limitations in physical activity, impaired mobility, and poor balance which can lead to falls or fractures.
+Assessment of common eye conditions in older adults is crucial to having positive outcomes.
 Many eye disorders share common symptoms such as some degree of eye pain or discomfort and eye redness.

 - Tear production decreases which may cause dry eyes

 - A gray-white ring can form around the “colored” part of the eye; there is no significance to this (see photo on right)